The X from Outer Space: Plot

 The spaceship AAB Gamma is dispatched from Japan to the planet Mars to investigate reports of UFOs seen near the Red Planet.
 When the spaceship arrives, it encounters one of the UFOs, which suddenly sprays the AAB Gamma with spores.
 A sample of the spores is returned to Earth, where one of them begins to develop.

 The spore is accidentally exposed to acid, and grows into a giant creature that is named "Guilala".
 It continues to feed on any kind of energy source, and grows bigger and more powerful.
 The monster begins a reign of destruction through Tokyo.
 It spits fireballs, feeds on nuclear fuel, turns into a flaming orb to travel great distances by air in mere minutes, and destroys all aircraft and tanks in its path.
-Guilala is finally defeated by fighter jets laden with bombs, which coat it in a substance called "Guilalalium", a substance that prevents it from absorbing energy.
+Guilala is finally defeated by fighter jets laden with bombs, which coat it in a substance called "Guilalanium", a substance that prevents it from absorbing energy.
 This causes Guilala to shrink down to its original spore form.
-Stored in a glass container filled with Guilalalium, it is rendered permanently harmless.
+Stored in a glass container filled with Guilalanium, it is rendered permanently harmless.
 The government promptly launches it back into space, where it will orbit the Sun in a nigh-inescapable heliocentric orbit for the foreseeable future.

+Production

+The X from Outer Space and Gappa: The Triphibian Monster by Nikkatsu were produced and released simultaneously by different companies.
+Both shared similarities in production systems, being produced by the company Japan Tokusatsu Production (Note: Japan Tokusatsu Production was founded by Eiji Tsuburaya's acquaintances such as Keiji Kawakami, Akira Watanabe, and Yukio Odagiri.) and involving Eiji Tsuburaya's teams.
+Both films were among the non-Daiei kaiju projects that received tax-based governmental loans (Note: Not all studios received the loans; Toho and Toei Company didn't use the service on purpose, and Ishihara International Productions and other independent production studios that were instead turned down for their managerial competences.) that resulted from the Daiei president and Gamera co-writer Masaichi Nagata's attempt to export Japanese films, especially of the kaiju and tokusatsu genres, for the purpose of attracting foreign currencies to revive the declining Japanese cinema.
+Both films became a part of the social phenomena First Kaiju Boom, which was formed through these governmental promotions.

+Under the influence of the Six-Company Agreement (Five-Company Agreement), which was led by Masaichi Nagata, Tsuburaya's involvement in The X from Outer Space and Gappa: The Triphibian Monster wasn't publicly announced, although his participation was apparent to filmmakers.